fpgacademy/DESim/demos/systemverilog/counter/Readme.txt

-This circuit is a counter
+This sample circuit is a 24-bit counter.
+The ten most-significant bits of this counter are displayed on the LEDs.
+In this demo, KEY[0] is the active-low synchronous reset.

-In this demo:

--- KEY[0] is the circuit's reset

 To use:

-1. reset the circuit by pressing and releasing KEY[0].
+-- reset the circuit by pressing and releasing KEY[0].